 - salt and pepper to taste

-- MAKE BÉCHAMEL: Whisk in the warmed milk a little at a time until it is all incorporated and mixture is smooth.
-Bring to a boil, lower heat, then continue to cook while stirring constantly for about 5 minutes.
+- MAKE A BÉCHAMEL: Whisk in the warmed milk a little at a time until it is all incorporated and mixture is smooth.
+Bring to a simmer, lower heat, then continue to cook while stirring frequently for about 5 minutes until thickened.
 Add in 2 teaspoons cajun seasoning and 1 teaspoon hot sauce.
 Start adding in white cheddar, gouda, gruyere, and cream cheese a little at a time while stirring.
-Combine until cheese is melted and remove from heat.
-Salt and pepper to taste.
+Stir until cheese is melted into the sauce and remove from heat.
+Add salt and pepper to taste.

 - MAKE THE TOPPING: In a saucepan melt 2 tablespoons of butter.
-Crumble the crackers and add them into the pan.
-Toast the cracker crumbs over medium heat until golden brown.
-Sprinkle the buttered crackers over the top of the mac and and cheese and serve!
+Add crumbled crackers or panko breadcrumbs into the pan.
+Toast over medium heat until golden brown, stirring occasionally.
+Sprinkle the buttered crackers over the top of the mac and and cheese and serve warm!